fantasyland101/boatdrone/README.md

 -                                                                                                                                                           -
 -                                                                                                                                                           -
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

+##### Example of port forwarding.
-exampel of port forwarding port 8002 & 8001 through a ssh tunel to port 8002 & 8001:
+Exampel of port forwarding port 8002 & 8001 through a ssh tunel to port 8002 & 8001:
 ```
 ssh -N username@ip_for_lan -L 8002:localhost:8002 -L  8001:localhost:8001
 ```